saleone/bachelor-kinect-client/README.md

-# Kinect adapter for Bachelors thesis robot
+# Kinect client for Bachelors thesis robot

-Application connects to the Kinect sensor and gets the position of the users hand and send the data to the robots server.
-Sent position will be replicated by the robot in its own space.
+Application connects to the Kinect sensor and gets the position of the users hand (positional vector from users shoulder) and send the data to the robots server.
+Position that is sent will be replicated by the robot in its own space.

-For more informations check [Bachelors thesis repository](https://github.com/saleone/bachelor-thesis).
+For more informations check [Bachelor thesis repository](https://github.com/saleone/bachelor-thesis).

 ## License
-Kinect adapter shares the same [license](./LICENSE.md) as the thesis project mentioned above.
+Kinect client shares the same [license](./LICENSE.md) as the thesis project mentioned above.